surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.45.1-dev.8 =
+= 3.45.1-dev.9 =

 (2017/06/30) Added new types to the list of available Schema types.
-Added a missing Open Graph type filter for WP e-Commerce product pages.
+Fixed a missing Open Graph type filter for WP e-Commerce product pages.
+Fixed parsing of the HTML returned by the Wistia video API.

 = 3.45.0 =